museum4punkt0/PMR-Victoria/README.md

 11. Deploy.

 ### Known issues
-- You need approx. 35GB free HD space for the toolchain
-- Windows 10 is required (Win 7 is not working, Win 8 might work).
-- You should use Visual Studio 2017
 - If you have trouble connecting to the HoloLens via USB, try to ...
   - do a factory reset on the HoloLens
   - install `Windows IP Over USB-x86_en-us.exe`